Dasarro/AI-Genetic-Algorithm/readme.md

 |90%|6500|10440|8162|1456|80%|
 |100%|5508|10530|7855|1686|90%|

 More random crossovers provides much better results.
-The reason for that may be a better variaty in crossover childrens from the same parents, which may lead to more interesting results.
+The reason for that may be a better variety in crossover childrens from the same parents, which may lead to more interesting results.
 For crossover with random genes, **60% chance of crossover leads to the best results**.

 ## Mutation